Gissio/radpro/docs/manual.md

 **Q: Why are instantaneous rate measurements noisy?**

-**A:** Noise is inherent in short averaging periods.
-Select a longer averaging option (e.g., 1 minute) for smoother results, at the cost of slower response.
+**A:** Noise is inherent in short averaging intervals.
+Select a longer averaging window (e.g., 1 minute) for smoother results, at the cost of slower response.

 **Q: Why don’t I hear clicks?**